Shop by Price

 Pond Sealer - Bentonite

-Bentonite Clay for pond and reservoir sealing
+Bentonite Clay for pond sealing

 To properly apply bentonite to seal a pond, the pond must be drained and the bentonite clay then incorporated into the soil of the pond bottom and sides.
 The application rate for bentonite ranges from 2 pounds to more than 6 pounds per square foot depending on the soil characteristics.
 For clayey and silty soils, 2 pounds per square foot MAY be sufficient.
 For sandy soils 4 pounds MAY be sufficient and for soil containing gravel and rock, in excess of 5 pounds will be required to obtain a seal.
 Once the bentonite is applied, the soil should be disk harrowed to mix the soil and bentonite and then compacted using a pad-foot roller or similar high ground pressure compaction.
 Detailed Bentonite Clay for Ponds Application Instructions and Application Rate Tables